It does not matter how great your product or service is, if people do not know your business exists, you’ll have a low chance of being successful.

 No. These are great businessmen, but they are not why you know about these companies.

-It’s no secret that marketing helps power businesses.
+It’s no secret that it helps power businesses.
 Even the biggest companies rely on marketing to reach their customers.

 Now, let’s talk marketing.